 Public Health offers Meningococcal, Hepatitis B and HPV vaccines to Grade 7 students each school year.
 More information for parents and caregivers and dates for the school clinics can be found at wdgpublichealth.ca/immunizeGr7.

-We may also offer catch-up clinics at secondary schools to students who received a letter from Public Health stating that their vaccinations are not up-to-date.
+There will also be catch up clinics scheduled for secondary schools for students who received a letter from Public Health stating that their vaccinations are not up to date.

 Role of elementary teachers

 As a teacher, you also play a role in a successful vaccination clinic at your school:

 - Support students in preparing for upcoming vaccinations.
 Consider educating your students on how vaccines work in the body!

 - Send out reminders for parents to complete the online consent forms as soon as possible

 - If parents need support to complete the online consent form, please advise them to call 1-800-265-7293 ext.
 7006 to speak to a Public Health Nurse.

 - If it is not possible for parents to use the online consent form, a paper copy can be requested by calling 1-800-265-7293 ext.
 7006.

 Frequently Asked Questions for School Staff about the Grade 7 Immunization Program